d-w-arnold/technical-challenge-D3.js/README.md

 # Technical Challenge D3.js

-A technical challenge using the <a href="https://d3js.org/" target="_blank">D3.js</a> JavaScript library, to recreate sections of my CV.
+A technical challenge using the <a href="https://d3js.org/" target="_blank">D3.js</a> JavaScript library, to recreate sections of my (old Jul 2020) CV.

 My CV can be found in `./public/David_W_Arnold-CV.pdf`.